delphian/vagrant-drupal-8/README.md

 Vagrant Drupal 8
 ==============

-Drupal specific vagrant configured virtual box for cesarsway development.
-The single command line installation script will take care of everything, and when finished http://local.cesarsway.com should be accessable for review.
+Drupal specific vagrant configured virtual box for drupal 8 development.
+The single command line installation script will take care of everything, and when finished http://local.drupal8.org should be accessable for review.
 This repo makes use of the submodule [Vagrant](https://github.com/delphian/vagrant) which contains all the actual vagrant configuration and puppet scripts.